ranja-sarkar/pca/README.md

-Typically in unsupervised learning, a minor percentage of datapoints are assumed as outliers. **PCA** uses a cluster method to detect an anomaly, assumes the inliers (normal datapoints) belong to large and dense clusters and the outliers/anomalies belong to either smaller and sparse clusters or none, in short PCA determines what constitutes a normal class.
+Typically in unsupervised learning, a minor percentage of datapoints are assumed as outliers. **PCA** uses a cluster method to detect an anomaly, assumes the inliers (normal datapoints) belong to large and dense clusters and the outliers/anomalies belong to either smaller and sparse clusters or none, in short **PCA determines what constitutes a normal class**.

 Considering time-series data (refer to csv and py files of this repo) and assuming 1% outliers in the dataset, here's the result of PCA (anomalies are marked in red).